shaisachs/origin-of-sadness/origin-of-sadness.md

 "What sort of sorceress doesn't have a magic potion?"

 "Well, a sorceress who lives in the middle of a vast forest, of course.
-She must be too busy helping little girls with their problems to bother brewing up potions."
+She must have been too busy helping little girls with their problems to bother brewing up potions."

 "I see."
 Henry picked up the dough that Sophie had rolled out, and carefully set it in the pie tin.
 He grabbed two spoons, handing one to Sophie, and they both began spooning the sticky mulberry jam into the pie.
 "So then - what did Stephie do?
 Was the sorceress able to help her at all?"